 Organize, where you can choose whether you want to upload your customers with Active (Subscribed) or Unconfirmed (Non-subscribed) status.
-On this stage, you may also choose whether you want to add a tag, create a Segment.
+You may also select whether you want to add a tag or create a Segment at this stage.

-After you select the file to upload, you need to map the fields from the file with default properties available in Omnisend or assign them to the custom ones.
+After selecting the file to upload, you need to map the fields from the file with default properties available in Omnisend or assign them to the custom ones.

-All of the contacts added to your Omnisend account will get a source tag assigned automatically, source: platform tag is added to the contacts imported from your store and source: manual import to those you migrate from Active Campaign.
-If you upload the same contacts to Omnisend, we will only update the information or add the missing one.
+All of the contacts added to your Omnisend account will get a source tag assigned automatically.
+Source: platform tag is added to the contacts imported from your store, and source: manual import to those you migrate from Active Campaign.
+If you upload the duplicate contacts to Omnisend, we will only update the information or add the missing one.

 After we sync the data from your store, you also need to define the statuses all of your contacts had in Active Campaign.
 For example, the customer synced with subscribed status from your store could be unsubscribed in Active Campaign.